University of Oxford

-- The university provides a meet and greet service at Heathrow Airport at the start of the academic year and an orientation programme for new students.
+- The university provides an orientation programme for new students.

 - Pre-arrival information is available on the website and sent to students by their college.